adriengelle/ws_adriengelle/content/form/contact.md

 ---
 title: Hi there
-name: Contact Us Form
+name: Contact Form
-description: "This form is for contacting me about speaking engagements, opportunities to work together, or mentorship requests.
-This is *NOT* a form for requesting help. <br><br>I do not accept guest blog posts or requests for placing links in posts."
+description: "This form is for contacting me about conservation projects."
 date: 2019-02-25T13:38:41-06:00
 draft: false
 url: contact